expo/snack/CONTRIBUTING.md

 ### Runtime

-By default, the latest deployed runtime from Staging is used.
-To starts the runtime in development, see  [Runtime development](runtime/README.md#development).
+By default, the latest runtime that was deployed to staging is used.
+To start the runtime in development, see  [Runtime development](runtime/README.md#development).

 ## ✅ Testing